ideepcoder/Rtd_Ws_AB_plugin/Docs/WSRTD Doc.md

 [![Retrieve](https://raw.githubusercontent.com/ideepcoder/Rtd_Ws_AB_plugin/refs/heads/main/images/help/Retrieve.png)]

 The status color will change to &#128994; from $${\color{ForestGreen}Dark \space Green}$$
+Note: Symbols cannot be automatically added/removed or StockInfo updated without clicking RETRIEVE, this is by AB design.

 #### 5) Settings change in Configure
 Kindly use DebugView to check if settings change requires an AB to be restarted or Plugin to be reconnect.
 Scroll up to Configure section and read the details.